Horatio, Viscount Nelson

 Nelson was installed by proxy as a knight of the Order of the Bath in 1803 and his stall plate can be seen in the Abbey's Lady Chapel, the chapel of this Order (south side, 14th stall from the west).
 This shows his coat of arms - a black cross on a gold background with a bend across it displaying three bombs (grenades),and at the top a palm tree, a disabled ship and ruins of a shore battery, a double crest (one a naval crown surmounted by a chelengk or plume of triumph presented to him by Sultan Selim III, and the other his family crest of the stern of the Spanish ship San Josef which he captured at the battle of Cape St Vincent) and two supporters - a sailor with a cutlass and pistols in his belt with a commodore's flag and a palm branch, and a lion with a palm branch and two broken flag staffs (Spanish and French flags).
 His motto is "Palmam qui meruit ferat" (Let him who had deserved the palm, bear it).

 A bust of Henry V was purchased from the sale of Lord Nelson's effects and this was placed in the Jerusalem Chamber at the Abbey (room not open to the public).

-The effigy will be on display in the new Queen's Diamond Jubilee Galleries from June 2018.
+The effigy is on display in the new Queen's Diamond Jubilee Galleries

 "Nelson - an illustrated history", National Maritime Museum, Greenwich, 1995